 First impressions count for a lot, even in fictional media.
 The way a character is first introduced to us is going to play a big role in how we perceive that person, how we feel about them.
-Especially when that character intrudes on a dynamic that is cozy to us, like a new romantic rival complicating a destined love.
+Especially when that character intrudes on an existing dynamic that we enjoy, like a new romantic rival complicating a destined love.
 However, even more frustrating than a bad first impression is when writers introduce a character, only to then later backpedal from that introduction.

 This came to mind while watching My Monster Secret due to Mikan Akemi.
 She is first introduced as the ruthless rumormonger that runs the school’s newspaper.
 She is a self-crowned Queen of Evil, who is willing to shatter any moral barrier to get her stories.
 She’ll bully and humiliate people by way of interrogation and actively revels in the emotional response she gets from those whose secrets she exposes.

 That’s a pretty wild personality and I actually quite like it.
 I think eccentric characters like this are a field in which anime truly outclasses other media.
 Except, something weird happens in the episodes that follow Mikan’s introduction.

 The Queen of Evil is brought down.
 In just a few episodes, Mikan goes from being a heartless journalist to being just another meek anime girl for the bog-standard harem.
 She mellows out, immediately stops caring about rumors and other people’s secrets, and becomes self-conscious about how people perceive her.
 The transformation is complete and the end result is… generic anime girl #86813.